phaustin/ocese-docs/setting up books.md

 ## Introduction

 This summarizes one approach to making Jupyter books using Jupyter Book 2.0 in Windows.
-Content is created in Markdown (and ipnb) files, and the book will be displayed online as HTML.
+Content is created in Markdown (and ipynb) files, and the book will be displayed online as HTML.
 The result will be a GitHub-based website looking like https://fhmjones.github.io/index.html.

-**Note** that the "normal approach" to displaying websites in your GitHub account works fine (see [https://pages.github.com/](https://pages.github.com/)) but requires correct and complete HTML and related files (i.e. you would have to write in HTML).
+**Note** that displaying websites in your GitHub account using [github's "pages" approach](https://pages.github.com/) works fine, but requires correct and complete HTML and related files (i.e. you would have to write in HTML).
 Furthermore, it does NOT work to simply generate a Jupyter book from your markdown, then transfer the resulting HTML to your `username.github.io/` repo.

 ## 1. Setting up environments and working spaces